ncsa/ncsa-shib-idp/README.md

    Then click the "Next" button.
-1. On the "CSR" page, paste the contents of the `idp_ncsa_illinois_edu.csr` file into the "CSR" text box, then click the "Next" button.
+1. On the "CSR" page, paste the contents of the `idp_ncsa_illinois_edu.csr` file (including the BEGIN and END lines) into the "CSR" text box, then click the "Next" button.
 1. On the "Domains" page, you should see "idp.ncsa.illinois.edu" filled in automatically.
 Click the "Next" button.
 1. On the "Auto-Renewal" page, do NOT check "Enable Auto-Renewal", then click